q3769/conseq4j/README.md

 ### Style 1: Summon a sequential executor by its sequence key, and use the executor as with a JDK [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).

-This provides the API client with a sequential executor of type `ExecutorService`.
-Consider using this style when you need the same syntax and semantic richness of an [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
+This API style provides the client with a sequential executor of type `ExecutorService`.
+Consider using this style when you need the syntax and semantic richness of an [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).

 #### API: